Bashir63/pands-problem-sheet/README.md

 # Week 1:
+# Task :

 Install Softwares and Create Repositories

 # Week 2:
+# Task:

-Task: Writing a program that calculates sombody's Body Mass Index (BMI).
+ Writing a program that calculates sombody's Body Mass Index (BMI).

 First I have created the file for this task as bmi.py The first input is the person's height in centimeters and the second input is the weight in kilograms.
 Both inputs I have type casted as float so that I can work with the decimel points.